rayun56/mochad/README.md

 ## Why this fork

-Changes were needed to the [Neil Cherry fork](https://github.com/linuxha/mochad) to compile and install `mochad` on recent 64 bit versions of Linux with the `systemd` init system.
+Changes were needed to the [Neil Cherry (linuxha) fork](https://github.com/linuxha/mochad) to compile and install `mochad` on recent 64 bit versions of Linux with the `systemd` init system.
 Specifically these have been tested on

-- x86_64 GNU/Linux : Mint 20.1 Ubuntu 20.04 LTS (Focal) Linux 5.4.0-124
+- x86_64 GNU/Linux : Mint 20.1, Ubuntu 20.04 LTS (focal), Linux 5.4.0-124

-- aarch64 GNU/LInux : Armbian 22.05.3 Ubuntu 22.04.1 LTS (Jammy) Linux 5.10.123-meson64
+- aarch64 GNU/Linux : Armbian 22.05.3, Ubuntu 22.04.1 LTS (jammy), Linux 5.10.123-meson64

+- aarch64 GNU/Linux : Raspberry Pi OS 2022-04-04, Debian 11.4 (bullseye), Linux 5.15.32-v8+

-## Changes
+## Need for Changes

 ### Source